Returning to work safely following COVID-19 closures and work safely protocols

-The Government’s Living with COVID-19 plan sets out how we can live and work with COVID-19 over the next 6 months.
+The Government’s Resilience and Recovery 2020 – 2021: Plan for living with COVID-19 sets out how we can live and work with COVID-19.
 The plan sets out 5 levels that correspond to the severity of COVID-19 in a location.
 Different levels can be in place in different locations in the country.

-This document is a summary of the return to work safety protocol published by the HSA, the HSE, the Department of Health and the Department of Business, Enterprise and Innovation.
+This document is a summary of the work safely protocol published by the HSA, the HSE, the Department of Health and the Department of Enterprise, Trade and Employment.
 The protocol describes the steps that employers and employees should take before a workplace reopens to make sure they can return to work safely.
 It also covers how businesses should operate after they reopen to reduce the spread of COVID-19 in the workplace.

 The Health Safety Authority (HSA) will carry out workplace inspections and provide guidance for employers.
 If their advice is not implemented, the HSA can shut down the workplace.
 The Workplace Relations Commission (WRC) will also carry out inspections and provide guidance to employers.

 Both employers and employees should keep up to date with the latest HSE advice and guidance.

 You can get more detailed information in the revised Work Safely Protocol (pdf) (Previously called the Return to Work Safely Protocol).
 The revised protocol sets out the minimum measures needed in every workplace to manage and prevent the spread of infection.
 It gives information on the selection of hand sanitisers, the wearing of face masks, ventilation of workplaces and symptoms.
 There may be additional safeguards in different workplaces.
 The protocol may change or be updated over time.
 Please check back as we will continue to add information to this document as it is updated.